 Herbal Alternatives for Anxiety

+For this reason, herbal alternatives have gained popularity in recent years.
 Herbal alternatives are simply natural medications that have been used for thousands of years by other civilizations.
-While the effectiveness of these natural medicines varies, many claim to feel less side effects.
+While these effectiveness varies, many claim to feel fewer side effects.

-Throughout this article, we’re going to review a number of all-natural herbal alternatives for an anxiety disorder.
-At the end, we invite you to ask further questions.
+Throughout this article, we’re going to review several all-natural herbal alternatives for an anxiety disorder.

 Warning About Herbal Alternatives